 If you purchase our common stock, Series F Preferred Stock, or both, in this offering, assuming the conversion of the Series F Preferred Stock into shares of our common stock, you will experience dilution to the extent of the difference between the public offering price per share in this offering and our as adjusted net tangible book value per share immediately after this offering.
 Net tangible book value (deficit) per share is equal to the amount of our total tangible assets, less total liabilities, divided by the number of outstanding shares of our common stock.
-As of March 31, 2023, our net tangible book value was \$(581,405), or approximately \$(0.30) per share.
+As of December 31, 2022, our net tangible book value was \$664,436, or approximately \$0.37 per share.

-After giving effect to the sale of 5,000,000 shares of common stock by us at a combined public offering price of \$1.10 per share of common stock, Class C Warrant and Class D Warrant, assuming that all shares of Series F Preferred Stock are converted into shares of common stock and excluding shares that may be issued upon exercise of the underwriters' over-allotment option, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our as adjusted net tangible book value as of March 31, 2023 would have been approximately \$4.3 million, or \$0.62 per share of common stock, which excludes the Class C Warrants to purchase 5,000,000 shares of our common stock and the Class D Warrants to purchase 5,000,000 shares of our common stock to be issued to investors in this offering.
-This represents an immediate increase in net tangible book value of \$0.92 per share of common stock to existing stockholders and immediate dilution of \$0.48 per share of common stock to investors purchasing our common stock in this offering at the public offering price.
+After giving effect to the sale of shares of common stock by us at an assumed combined public offering price of \$ per share of common stock and warrant (the last reported sale price of our common stock on The Nasdaq Capital Market on , 2023), assuming that all shares of Series F Preferred Stock are converted into shares of common stock excluding shares that may be issued upon exercise of the underwriters' over-allotment option and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our as adjusted net tangible book value as of December 31, 2022 would have been approximately \$ million, or \$ per share of common stock, which excludes the warrants to purchase shares of our common stock to be issued to investors in this offering.
+This represents an immediate increase in net tangible book value of \$ per share of common stock to investors purchasing our common stock in this common stock to existing stockholders and immediate dilution of \$ offering at the assumed public offering price.
+The final combined public offering price will be determined between us and the underwriters in the offering and may be at a discount to the current market price.
+Therefore, the assumed combined public offering price used throughout this prospectus may not be indicative of the final combined public offering price.
 The following table illustrates this dilution on a per share basis:

-Combined public offering price per share of common stock and warrants \$ 1.10 Net tangible book value per share as of March 31, 2023 \$ (0.30) Increase in net tangible book value per share after giving effect to this offering \$ 0.92 As adjusted net tangible book value per share after giving effect to this offering \$ 0.62 Dilution per share to new investors \$ 0.48
+Assumed combined public offering price per share of common stock and warrant \$ Net tangible book value per share as of December 31, 2022 \$ 0.37 Increase in net tangible book value per share after giving effect to this offering \$ As adjusted net tangible book value per share after giving effect to this offering \$ Dilution per share to new investors \$